Preface content

 Independent Commercial Disinfectant Testing

-The Pirbright Institute also offers a disinfectant testing service to UK and international clients developing disinfectants against animal viruses.
-Here certain parameters can be adapted depending on the client requirements and a range finder assay is offered, where up to five different dilutions of the disinfectant under test can be evaluated to determine the optimal dilution effective against FMDV or SVDV.
-Disinfectant testing is normally completed within a three month period.
+The Pirbright Institute also offers an independent disinfectant testing service to UK and international clients developing disinfectants against FMDV, SVDV, and African swine fever virus (ASFV).
+This follows the same test method as statutory tests, but parameters can be adapted if requested.
+A range finder assay is also offered, where up to five different dilutions of the disinfectant under test can be evaluated to determine the optimal effective dilution.

 Requests for independent disinfectant testing services (non-statutory) should be made to our Disinfectant Testing Laboratory accompanied by the submission form.